sanaz-arian/data-science-bootcamp-SQL-business-case-study-project4/README.md

-# 📊 Magist Database Analysis – SQL Business Case Study
+# 📊 Magist database analysis – SQL business case study

 This repository contains a complete SQL-based exploration and business analysis of the Magist e-commerce marketplace database.